sr99622/libonvif/README.md

 specification for communicating with IP enabled compatible cameras.
 It will compile on Linux and Windows.

-libonvif may be installed with pre-built binaries using anaconda, or may be compiled from source.

-An example program is included with libonvif that can be used as a maintenance tool and will discover compatible cameras on the local network and may be used to query each of them for device configuration such as RSTP connection uri information or video settings.
+An utility program is included with libonvif that can be used as a maintenance tool and will discover compatible cameras on the local network and may be used to query each of them for device configuration such as RSTP connection uri information or video settings.